janoside/btc-rpc-explorer/README.md

 ### Note about pruning and indexing configurations

 This tool is designed to work best with full transaction indexing enabled (`txindex=1`) and pruning **disabled**.
-Running Bitcoin Core *without* `txindex` enabled and/or *with* `pruning` enabled works, but some data will be incomplete or missing.
+However, if you're running Bitcoin Core v0.21+ you can run *without* `txindex` enabled and/or *with* `pruning` enabled and this tool will continue to function, but some data will be incomplete or missing.
 Also note that such Bitcoin Core configurations receive less thorough testing.

 In particular, with `pruning` enabled and/or `txindex` disabled, the following functionality is altered: